Louisiana vs. Troy NCAA Football Odds, Plays and Insights | November 13, 2021

 Louisiana Stats and Trends

-- In Louisiana's nine games this season, it has three wins against the spread.

-- The Ragin' Cajuns have covered the spread twice this season when favored by 7 points or more (in seven chances).
+- The Ragin' Cajuns have been favored by 6.5 points or more seven times this season and have covered the spread in two of them.

-- Louisiana's games this year have hit the over on only one of nine set point totals (11.1%).
+- Louisiana's games this year have gone over the total in only one out of nine opportunities (11.1%).

-- Louisiana is 3-3 against the spread and 6-0 overall this season when the team scores more than 21.8 points.
+- When Louisiana puts up more than 21.8 points, it is 3-3 against the spread and 6-0 overall.

-- When Louisiana piles up more than 316.2 yards, the team is 3-5 against the spread and 7-1 overall.
+- When Louisiana totals more than 316.2 yards, the team is 3-5 against the spread and 7-1 overall.

-- This year, the Ragin' Cajuns have eight turnovers, 12 fewer than the Trojans have takeaways (20).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.